In This Article

-- Dissolves ingredients: Benzyl alcohol is also shown to function as a solvent and helps to dissolve other ingredients in a product's formula.
+- Dissolves ingredients: Benzyl alcohol acts as a solvent and helps to dissolve other ingredients in a product's formula.

-- Decreases viscosity: Studies show benzyl alcohol also improves viscosity, which allows products to flow more easily.
+- Decreases viscosity: Benzyl alcohol also decreases viscosity, which allows products to flow more easily.

 - Imparts a nice scent: As an aromatic alcohol, benzyl alcohol is naturally fragrant and gives off a slightly sweet scent.

 Side Effects of Benzyl Alcohol

 "Benzyl alcohol is considered to be a safe ingredient in skincare and cosmetics when used on intact skin," Krant says.
 With that said, you might have seen benzyl alcohol on a list of "bad" alcohols once or twice before.

 - Can cause itching for some people: "As is the case for most preservatives, benzyl alcohol can, unfortunately, be an irritant and cause itching for some people," says Krant.